nhaarman/ListViewAnimations/README.md

 * [Download the .jar file][4]
 * [Download the latest NineOldAndroids .jar file][17]
 * Add the .jar files to your project's `libs` folder, or add them as external jars to your project's build path.

+Or:

+* Add the following to your `build.gradle`:

+    repositories {
+        mavenCentral()
+    }

+	dependencies{
+	    compile 'com.nhaarman.listviewanimations:library:2.5.2'
+	}

 Usage
 -----